 Christie said Prieto cares more about public employee unions than he does about Atlantic City's school children for refusing to allow a vote on two bills seen as crucial to relieving the city's fiscal crisis.
 One would do away with property taxes for casinos in favor of specified annual payments, and the other would give the state vast control over the city's finances and major decision-making power.

 The governor also said Atlantic City has been unwilling or incapable of cracking down on police and firefighter expenses.

 "The speaker has put himself in line with public sector unions," Christie said.
 "This administration is putting itself in line with the people of Atlantic City.
 If they want to test me, they can test me."

-Christie met with Prieto for about an hour on Monday but said that they made no progress on a proposed takeover bill.
+Christie and Prieto met at the statehouse Monday after trading sharply worded critiques in recent days, but Christie said they made no progress on a proposed takeover bill.

 Prieto called on Sweeney to negotiate a new Atlantic City takeover bill that would be acceptable to Christie.
 Prieto said he hasn't been given the opportunity for input on the takeover bill, and said that "our core values of collective bargaining and fair labor practices should not be the first things on the chopping block."

 "The Assembly has to be relevant," he said.
 "We have not had a discussion.
 We are being dictated to."